pmndrs/component-material/README.md

   	<ComponentMaterial
   		...
     	varying={{
-        	my-varying-1: { type: "float" },
+            myVarying1: { type: "float" },
-            my-varying-2: { type: "vec2" },
+            myVarying2: { type: "vec2" }
     	}}
 	>...</ComponentMaterial>
 ```

-**Note:** the variables cannot be defined twice in the same shader.
+**Note:** the variables cannot be defined twice in the same shader, this will give a glsl error.
 Therefore it is not possible to define them in the `head` tag and at the same time via props.

 #### Features